 While race is indeed a construct, it is nevertheless obvious that Darwin was right.
 Nye’s arguments are political, not scientific, and designed to suppress a debate that does not suit the current political climate.
 What we call race is just an intermediary step in the process of speciation.
 Without within-species variation, new species simply could never come into being.
 Although we cannot predict where human evolution will lead next, it is clear that Africans, Asians, Europeans and other groups are the outcome of prolonged periods of evolutionary isolation.
 We have become different genetic branches of the human tree.

 For example, wolves and dogs have a common ancestor that lived about 27,000 to 40,000 years ago.
 Similarly, the people who would evolve to become Nordic whites and African blacks have lived in geographic isolation from one another for over 50,000 to 100,000 years, until modern civilization reunited them.
 In our case, we still are part of the same species, because we can have reproductive offspring.
 But for how much longer?
 Despite modern mass migration and political multiculturalism, there is a real possibility that various human groups, or races, may ultimately evolve into separate species anyway.

-Here are five reasons why the construct of human race goes deeper than the skin:
+Here are five reasons why the construct of human races goes deeper than the skin: